Gottwik/Enduro/README.md

 ## vendor
 This is the folder where bower components end up in.
 Do not change files in this folder as enduro will run bower install on server.

+## Javascript accessible Handlebars templates
+Apart from using handlebars as default templating engines, enduro will search for .hbs files in assets/hbs_templates folder, precompile them and export js file into _src/assets/hbs_templates/hbs_templates.js.